 After three of the most enthralling, rewarding and emotional weeks of my life-after being home, not having to religiously apply insect repellent morning noon and night has been a nice touch!
 I have recently returned from my three and a half week service project at the Rainbow Centre in Peru!
 What an amazing time I’ve had!

-The Rainbow Centre is a school for disabled and orphaned children offering unique help and therapy to those who need it-particularly those in isolated areas who may not have access to the help needed.
+The Rainbow Centre offers unique help and therapy to those who need it-particularly those in isolated areas who may not have access to the help needed.
 Kiya Survivors’ staff do an amazing job teaching these children not only new skills and qualities to help them become more independent but also to be able to cope with day to day life with as little stress or physical pain as possible.

 A typical day at the Rainbow centre starts at 9am with brain gym; an exclusive routine to help them become more aware of themselves and their surroundings before starting the playful and academic day.
 This periodic mind ‘workout’ consists of games and highly relies on using senses and exercising their bodies to ensure they perform to the best of their abilities and stay healthy.
 Not to mention being great fun for the children and the adults and a good time to get to know them better!

-Once the children begin to separate into smaller groups such as Primaria and Physiotherapy myself and the fellow volunteers were also slip to help in the classrooms with more one on one interacting with the children and learned more about their conditions and disabilities and what we can do in our time there to help them.
+Once the children begin to separate into smaller groups such as Primaria and Physiotherapy myself and the fellow volunteers were able to help in the classrooms with more one-on-one interacting with the children and learned more about their conditions and disabilities and what we can do in our time there to help them.

 In the mornings we worked and played with the children and in the afternoons we were busy with our project work!
 Our projects were to decorate the external parts of the Rainbow Centre such as painting the stage, a giant snakes and ladders board in the courtyard, re-painting the kitchen area and paining train tracks from classroom to classroom.
 It was hard work but felt amazing to see the finished result and how pleased and excited the children were!